 She specializes in adult neurogenic communication disorders, and in using neuroimaging and electrophysiological methods to investigate these disorders.

 Dr. Zipse received her PhD from the Harvard-MIT HST Speech and Hearing Bioscience and Technology Program, and took courses towards clinical certification in speech-language pathology at the MGH Institute.

 She went on to complete a postdoctoral and clinical fellowship at the Music and Neuroimaging Laboratory at Beth Israel Deaconess Medical Center.

-Murton, O., Zipse, L., Jacoby, N., & Shattuck-Hufnagel, S. (In press).
+Murton, O., Zipse, L., Jacoby, N., & Shattuck-Hufnagel, S. (2017).
 Repetition and a beat-based timing framework: What determines the duration of intervals between repetitions of a tapped pattern?
 Timing & Time Perception.

 Zipse, L., Worek, A., Guarino, A. J., & Shattuck-Hufnagel, S. (2014).
 Tapped out: Do people with aphasia have rhythmic processing deficits?
 Journal of Speech, Language, and Hearing Research, 57(6), 2234-2245.

 Hendricks, C. T., Nicholas, M. L., & Zipse, L. (2014).
 Effects of phonological neighbourhood on the treatment of naming in aphasia.
 Aphasiology, 28(3), 338-358.